-We believe that all children have a right to attend school and learn in a safe environment.
-Children and young people should be free from harm by adults and other children or young people in school
+We believe that all children have a right to attend Moor House School & College and learn in a safe environment.
+Children and young people should be free from harm by adults and other children or young people in our school

-We recognise that children and young people are capable of abusing other children and their peers and this will be dealt with under our Child Protection and Safeguarding policy and in line with KCSiE .(2022)
+We recognise that children are capable of abusing other children and their peers and this will be dealt with under our child protection policy and in line with KCSiE (2023).